nanofuxion/hstk-int-react-native-take-home-1/README.md

 ![Screen Shot 2022-06-14 at 1 59 42 PM](https://user-images.githubusercontent.com/12774588/173668051-581dcad4-ab53-4d09-a95f-3a242594ddc1.png)

+The big difference is that we now have some vertically stacked text.

+You should use two `<Text/>` components to create the verically stacked text.
+Do not use 1 text component with a line break.

 **Hint**
-You can use the icons in `@expo/vector-icons` that are already installed in the project.
+You can (and please do) use the icons in `@expo/vector-icons` that are already installed in the project for the icons.
 For the chevron you can use the `AntDesign` component:

 ```js
 <AntDesign name='right' size={24}/>